The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The advert goes on to say that this wristwatch case design has been "specifically requested by motorists and members of the English and colonial army."
 From this difference between the 1908 and 1912 adverts we can infer that sometime between 1908 and 1912 Borgel recognised an increasing demand for wristwatches and started including wristwatch cases as part of their standard range, although they had certainly been making wristwatches for several years before 1908.

 At the bottom of the advert is stated "Aucune boîte, à ce jour, n'a été plus pratique, solide et élégante; se fait en or, tour titres, argent, acier, plaqué or et galonné." which translates as "No case, to date, has been more practical, strong and elegant; it is made in gold, all grades, silver, steel, gold plate and galonné."
-(Galonne is a term meaning mechanically gold plated silver, as opposed to electroplated.
-It apparently wore off very easily.)

 Note the address towards the top of the advert, Usine et Bureau à St-Jean 78 (Factory and Office 78 Rue de St-Jean).
 The business has relocated again farther out, from number 6 Rue de St-Jean to number 78, presumably due to further expansion.